reactorlabs/rir/README.md

     # now the updated submodule needs to be commited to rir
     git commit external/custom-r -m "bump R module version" git push my-rir-remote my-rir-feature-branch
-    # Now you can create a PR with the R changes & potential RIR
+    # Now you can create a PR with the R changes & potential Ř
     # changes in my-feature-branch

 If you want to test your R changes on ci, before pushing to the main branch on the gnur repository you can also push to a feature branch on gnur first.
 E.g.: